zifeo/Deep-Recommender-System/README.md

 In the "export" command, replace the version number from "12" to "11".

-### `run.py`

-This script implements the neural network producing our best predictions.
-It loads a previously created and trained network in order to reproduce our best submission.

-Note: The ratings might differ from our Kaggle submission starting at the 7th or 8th decimal digit due to floating-point differences (GPU vs CPU/system).

 ### `run_als.py`

 This script implements Alternating Least Squares.